adelbertc/cinema/README.md

 An introductory tutorial on using Cinema can be found [here](https://github.com/adelbertc/Cinema/tree/master/src/main/scala/cinema/example).

+##Update (June 19, 2012)
+I am currently working on a new iteration/successor of Cinema with the general goal being to make trivially parallelizable code even easier to distribute!
+Stay tuned..

 ##Compiling
 Cinema requires Scala 2.9 and Akka 2.0.
 I suggest downloading the [Typesafe Stack](http://typesafe.com/) and using the Simple